Receive relevant New and Updated programmes: Personal Updates !

 Students take two courses per semester, one core and one chosen from a range of options, each consisting of a weekly two hour seminar.
 Research skills are taught by a combination of staff presentations and workshops.
 Students consult individually with supervisors during the early stages of their research project.

 Good first degree normally in English Literature.
+Applicants must supply a sample of written work.

 You are normally required to take an English Proficiency Test.